 How Do We Ensure Compliance?

-The California Health and Safety Code grants District staff the right of entry to conduct inspections and enforce air pollution regulations.
-District inspectors enforce mobile source requirements through unannounced inspections of on-road and off-road equipment.
+The District has a Memorandum of Understanding in place with the California Air Resources Board to inspect certain mobile sources including off-road vehicles (construction equipment) and commercial harbor craft.
+This MOU and the California Health and Safety Code grants District staff the right of entry to conduct inspections and enforce air pollution regulations.
+District inspectors enforce mobile source requirements through unannounced inspections of on-road and off-road equipment and scheduled inspections of commercial harbor craft.
 Inspections of mobile sources may also occur concurrently with inspections of permitted stationary equipment.
-A Memorandum of Understanding (MOU) was signed with CARB in 2014 designating which regulations the District will enforce.

 How Can I Learn More?